 But, as more and more builds up, it becomes harder for air to make it through, and eventually, the little air that will be coming through won’t be so clean.
 Your filter should be replaced every three months or so to ensure the purest indoor air quality.
 Fortunately, changing out your filter is something that is easy to do!
 If you’re not sure where your filter is or how to change it, give us a call!

 Clean your curtains and drapes

 Most people spend a lot of time cleaning their floors and dusting their shelves to keep their homes clean.
 But there is one place that often goes overlooked that can get just as filthy and coated in dust, dirt, and other air quality irritants: your curtains and drapes.
 Curtains, especially ones made from heavier materials, have lots of fibers that latch onto airborne particles and can hold on for dear life.
 Whenever you open your curtains, you’re launching all that dander and dust back into the air.

 Like your carpet and rugs, regular curtain cleaning is important for keeping your indoor air free of excessive allergens.
 However, before it gets too cold and you are spending extra time at home, you may want to consider a thorough cleaning of your curtains and drapes, either with a good shake outdoors or taking them to the cleaners.

-Think it might be time to have your ducts professionally cleaned or want to make sure your heating system is in tip top shape?
-In light of the COVID-19 pandemic, Hoosier Indoor Air technicians are taking extra precautions including sanitizing all equipment before each visit, thoroughly washing hands regularly and maintaining a distance of 6 feet from customers during each of our service calls.
+Do you think it might be time to have your ducts professionally cleaned or want to make sure your heating system is in tip-top shape?
 Call us today at 317-888-9111 or schedule an appointment online!